Jurik-001/EssenceExtractor/README.md

 # Essence Extractor 📜✨

 Essence Extractor is a dynamic tool designed to transform YouTube videos into engaging and concise blog posts. 🎥➡️📄 This utility automates the process of downloading videos, extracting audio, transcribing speech, and generating a summary to create a ready-to-publish blog post.

+## Limitations ⚠️
+- Essence Extractor currently only works with videos between 15 and 20 minutes long.

 ## Requirements 🛠️
 In addition to the dependencies listed in `pyproject.toml`, this project requires: